ginobilinie/codeBook/README.md

 7. TwoSum: brute force or hash table.
 Note how to use vector<type> and map<type_key, type_value>. push_back for vector, and insert(<std:pair<type_key,type_value>(key,value)) for map, and count(key) for map.

+8. addTwoNumbers: The logic is easy.
+But it is not easy to make it pass the OJ.
+Be familiar with the link-list and struct operation.
+Also, it is very important to note the update order when you use linked-list: we should update the value of next pointer prior to the current one (otherwise, the value of the current pointer will be covered.

 # old
 for fun, forever